Nancy Zimpher, Ph.D., Institute Director

 Nancy L. Zimpher is among the most in-demand thought-leaders in higher education in the United States and around the world.

 From 2009 to 2017, Dr. Zimpher served as the twelfth chancellor of The State University of New York, the nation’s largest comprehensive system of public higher education.
 Prior to SUNY, she served as president of the University of Cincinnati, chancellor of the University of Wisconsin-Milwaukee, and executive dean of the Professional Colleges and dean of the College of Education at The Ohio State University.
-She is a senior fellow at the Rockefeller Institute of Government and chancellor emeritus of The State University of New York.
+She is a senior fellow at the Rockefeller Institute of Government and chancellor emeritus of The State University of New York, and currently serves as Interim Executive Director at the National Association of System Heads (NASH).

 Throughout a career that began in a one-room schoolhouse, Dr. Zimpher has formed a paradigm-shifting vision that rises to meet the expansive responsibilities of public higher education in the 21st century.
 “To educate more people and to educate them better” is the mantra at the center of her collective-impact theory of action, which she exercises in several key areas, including building on university strengths to drive regional and local economic development; creating seamless cradle-to-career education pipelines in every community; and systemically transforming teacher education into a rigorous practice that reliably creates great teachers for every classroom and student.